Ulrick Eneme Ella

-Ulrick Brad Eneme Ella (born 22 May 2001) is a professional footballer who plays as forward for Ligue 1 club Angers.
-Born in France, he represents the Gabon national team.
+Ulrick Brad Eneme Ella (born 22 May 2001) is a professional footballer who plays as forward for Championnat National 2 club Dinan Léhon.
+Born in France, he plays for the Gabon national team.

 Club career

 Eneme Ella began playing football at the youth academies of Sens and Auxerre in France, before moving to Austria with Red Bull Salzburg in 2017.
 He had a stint on loan with Liefering before moving to Amiens in the summer of 2019.
 He began his senior career with Amiens' reserves, before transferring to England to join the academy of Brighton & Hove Albion on 22 September 2020.

 In June 2022, Eneme Ella signed a three-year contract with Angers.
+On 21 November 2024, he was loaned by Paris 13 Atletico in Championnat National.
+On 24 June 2025, it was announced that he had signed for Dinan Léhon.